-Eros is the fascinating element of philosophy that depicts love and desire amongst humans.

-41. Decency is not measured with moral guidance of religion, but by the precept of logic and ethics.
+41. Decency is not measured with moral guidance of religion, but by the precepts of logic and ethics.

 42. Whilst desire can be an uncontrollable urge or compulsion, our mind when in its full faculty can control the obsessive impulse, with clarity and volition.

 43. It is not about the suppression of the desire, but realising the unstable nature of this peculiarity.

 44. Knowledge offers the supportive concept to the theories on the topic of sex, but it is not any analysis or hypothesis of any permissive sexual conduct.

 45. Philosophy can instruct a teaching on any theme including sex, yet it is incumbent upon the person to heed that teaching.